fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 * At the beginning, it was not clear what the status LEDs below the device communicate (until they turned green exactly when the remote user "connected")

 ### Conclusions

+We are very happy that our participants liked our core concept.
+Participants found interaction with parts of the device that were in our main physical concept very intuitive, specifically powering the device on/off by placing/taking the tablet and the mode selection.
+This is especially good when considering that in the pre-test survey, many participants were not familiar with telepresence devices.

 We cannot make fundamental changes to our concept so shortly before the final presentation.
 For example, we cannot implement remote control for the vertical tablet angle.
 However, there are small things that we can polish: